jkoubek/Cyber-work/ELK Project.md

 10.0.0.4
 Elk Configuration
 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-TODO: What is the main advantage of automating configuration with Ansible?
+What is the main advantage of automating configuration with Ansible?
 The primary benefit of Ansible is it allows IT administrators to automate away the drudgery from their daily tasks.
 That frees them to focus on efforts that help deliver more value to the business by spending time on more important tasks.

 The playbook implements the following tasks:
-TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc.
 Install docker.io
 Install python-pip
 Install docker